haskell-org/summer-of-haskell/content/ideas/algebraic-graphs.md

 as has been remarked in [some](https://github.com/snowleopard/alga/issues/152) [issues](https://github.com/snowleopard/alga/issues/154).

+This includes adding tests to the testsuite and writing a short blog post or article documenting the design and possible use cases.

 ## Goal 2: Implement common graph algorithms like Kruskal, Dijkstra and Moore-Bellman-Ford

-Thanks to the edge-labelled algebraic graphs developed in the build-up of last year's Summer of Code, it is now possible to encode distances in Alga; however, this feature is rarely used as there are nearly zero algorithms provided.
+Thanks to the edge-labelled algebraic graphs developed in the build-up of last year's Summer of Code, it is now possible to encode distances in Alga; however, this feature is rarely used as there are few algorithms provided.

 The student should provide algorithms solving the following problems:
- - Finding a minimum spanning tree (Kruskal, Prim, ..)
+ - Finding a minimum spanning tree (Kruskal or Prim or ..)
- - Finding shortest paths (Dijkstra, Moore-Bellman-Ford, Floyd-Warshall)
+ - Finding shortest paths in a graph
+   - with positive edge-weigths (Dijkstra)
+   - with conservative edge-weights (Moore-Bellman-Ford)
+   - between all vertices (Floyd-Warshall or Dijkstra+MBF)

+As with Goal 1, tests and documentation are mandatory.

-## Optional 1: Implement more advanced algorithms
+## Optional: Implement more advanced algorithms

 A common problem in graph theory is the following:
 Given a network (e.g. a graph) with nodes s and t, find the maximum flow